dlang/DIPs/DIPs/1NNN-AP.md

 A b(){ return A.d; }

 A myBrokenFunc(){
-    return .b;//warning, prioritising "A b()" in what appears to be attempted ETO syntax
+    return .b;//warning, prioritising "A b()" in what appears to be attempted ETI syntax
     //returns A.d
 }
 ```
-The exception should be in switch-case statements, as they cannot have function calls as cases.
+The only exceptions should be
+1. in switch-case statements, as they cannot contain function calls;
+2. in array literals where the first item has an explicit type.

 //
 This section is not required if no breaking changes or deprecations are anticipated.